McKenzie/Holiday Farm Fire Information and Resouces

 Find links to official sources for the latest updates on the fire, evacuations, air quality, power outages, donating and more.
 Also find updates about City of Eugene programs and services.

-Wildland fires are fires caused by nature or humans that result in the uncontrolled destruction of forests, brush, field crops, grasslands and real and personal property.
+Wildland fires are fires caused by nature or humans which result in the uncontrolled destruction of forests, brush, field crops, grasslands, and property.

 Preparing for a possible fire could save your life!
 View resources below for more information and tips.